 • Select Off

-Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.
+In short, yes.
+Your Nest Thermostat can control the temperature of your home without Wi-Fi.
+At the same time, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.

-Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.
+Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.

 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, find your Thermostat before selecting Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
+You also can change preset Nest temperatures on the app.
+From the home screen, choose Thermostat before selecting Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
-Select one of these options to change the temperature for that preset.
+Choose the appropriate setting to change the temperature for that preset.

 You have two primary ways to establish a temperature schedule on a Nest Thermostat:

-• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
-If you select this feature, it presents a preset schedule before letting you customize it.
-After you've made all your choices, that’s the schedule it uses.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
+If you select this feature, it will show a preset schedule and allows you to make changes.
+After you've made all your choices, that’s the schedule it will use.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-Once you pick the day, tap Add and select the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Your update won't be applied until you select Done.

 10. Setting a Temperature Range on a Nest Thermostat